Van Jefferson Super Bowl Player Prop Bets | Los Angeles vs. Cincinnati 2/13/2022

 Recent Performances

-- In last week's game against the 49ers, Jefferson racked up two catches for nine yards.

-- Jefferson has 79 receiving yards on five catches (nine targets) over his last three games, averaging 26.3 yards per game.
+- Jefferson has put up 79 yards over his last three outings (26.3 per game), reeling in five passes on nine targets.

 Jefferson's Los Angeles Teammates